-The correct hairstyle will make both a professional and personal proclamation.
+The correct hairstyle will make both a professional and a personal proclamation.
 Long hair is regularly subjected to diverse trends.
 However, the appropriate hairstyle is often a choice that everyone has to make.
 If you are considering getting the best look, there are many latest hairstyles to pick from.
 Going through magazines that display different hairstyles will likely help you pick the one that you like the most.
-When you check with your stylist, it will be easy to find a style that will not only look amazing on a model, but one you prefer.
+When you check with your stylist, it will be easy to find a style that will not only look amazing on a model but one you prefer.
 The factors to consider when selecting a hairstyle include:

 The Hair Thickness and Texture